-Albany Sex Crimes Defense Attorney
+Albany Sex Crimes Defense Lawyer

 One of the most damaging charges a person can face is sex crimes.
 When accused of a sex crime, an individual faces substantial prison time, extensive fines, and an irreparably damaged reputation.
 In most cases, convicted sex criminals will be forced to register as sex offenders—limiting their employment and housing options for decades.